Disclaimer: This medical information is designed as an aid only for the patients of Drs. Concannon & Vitale.

-Newborn babies cannot be expected to sleep through the night.
-Night feedings are best done without much talking or playing with the baby so that there is little stimulation.
+Newborn babies cannot be expected to sleep through the night and night feedings as a newborn actually help establish good breastfeeding.
+Later on, night feedings are best done without much talking or playing with the baby so that there is little stimulation.
 If night feedings are a problem, you may find it helpful to awaken the infant for more frequent daytime feedings in order to encourage longer sleeping times at night.BREAST FEEDING

 The hospital nurse will help you in the technique of breast feeding if you ask.
 Prior to feeding, cleanse your hands and your nipples with water.
 Next get into a comfortable position, either sitting down or laying down.

 Babies have what is called a rooting reflex — if you touch the infant's cheek with your nipple the infant will automatically turn the head toward the breast, latch on, and begin sucking.
 It is helpful for the baby to get as much as possible of the dark area around the nipple (the areola).
 You may have to press your finger on the breast to keep it away from the baby's nose, since this is the only way they can breath while attached.

 Let your baby nurse from both breasts at each feeding time.
 The first day, limit time to only 3 to 5 minutes on each breast.
 Gradually work into a pattern of 10 to 15 minutes on each side, timed from the start of milk let-down.
 90% of the milk will be passed by this time, so you don't have to don't let the baby suck much longer unless you want to.
 Alternate the breast that the baby feeds from first since the baby's strongest sucking occurs when it's just beginning.